surya4/freecodecamp/README.md

-### Colletion of all the projects made for FreeCodeCamp
+### Collection of all the projects made for FreeCodeCamp